coronary artery disease

 of CAD.
 Others decrease the chance of having a heart attack or dying suddenly

-and prevent or delay the need for a special procedure (for example, angioplasty
+and prevent or delay the need for a special procedure (for example, angioplasty or bypass surgery).

 Several types of medicine are commonly used to treat CAD.